phette23/c4l16-cli-workshop/archiving-exercise/instructions.md

 `rename 's/([a-z]*)_([a-z]*)_([0-9]*)/$1_$3_$2/' *`

 Nothing in this command is new, except for using multiple groups.
 It's just more complex-_looking_.
+But if you break it down, it makes sense, right?

+## Grep

+Grep is an incredibly useful tool for finding a particular word or phrase within a text file.

+Let's say you have a copy of the Declaration of Human Rights handy on your machine (you _do_, actually: `human_rights.txt`), and you want to find the part where it talks about freedom of expression, without having to read the whole thing.

+`grep -i "freedom of opinion and expression" human_rights.txt`

+## Find

+## Nano